-n) Flow-through Shares
+n) Flow-through Shares (continued)

-The Company finances some exploration expenditures through the issuance of flow-through shares.
-The resource expenditure deductions for income tax purposes are renounced to investors in accordance with the appropriate income tax legislation.
 When the common shares are offered, the difference ("premium") between the amount recognized in common shares and the amount the investors pay for the shares is recognized as a flow-through share related liabilities which is reversed into the statement of operations within other income when the eligible expenditures are incurred.
 The amount recognized as flow-through share related liabilities represented the difference between the fair value of the common shares and the amount the investor pays for the flow-through shares.